David-Lor/Docker-Python-Autoclonable-App/README.md

-# Docker-Python-Autoclonable-App
+# Docker-Python-Autoclonable-App (Root)

-A Python Docker that downloads a Git repository with whatever project you want when a container runs for the first time
+A Python Docker that downloads a Git repository with whatever project you want when a container runs for the first time.
+This branch uses the default root user of the container, instead of creating a limited user at build time.

 ## Objective